pullfinger/blockchain-analytics/README.md

 install jq https://github.com/stedolan/jq/releases
 (tested on jq 1.5)

 other things you may need:

 awk

 sed

 grep

-bitcoind andbitcoin-cli
+bitcoind and bitcoin-cli

 ### usage:
 start your bitcoind: ``` bitcoind --txindex -daemon```